dankmrpanda/UCR-Transportation/README.md

 Tensor methods are very effective in modeling and extracting knowledge from multi-aspect data.
 Spatiotemporal data (e.g., trajectory data, satellite image data, etc) are inherently multi-aspect and can be expressed as tensors.
 In this project, we will explore the power of tensor methods for modeling and mining spatiotemporal data.

 ## Todo
-- [x] Create 2d heatmap
+- [x] Create 2d heatmap | fin 1/30
-- [ ] Use numpy to optimize https://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/VectorizedOperations.html
+- [x] Use numpy to optimize https://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/VectorizedOperations.html | fin 1/31
-- [ ] "Fix" dimensions of heatmap
+- [ ] remove outliers
 - [ ] Use time as layers (1-2pm change heatmap)
 - [ ] Create 3d heatmap
 - [ ] Create 3d changes with time